Treatment Timeline for Erb’s Palsy

 Below are specific Erb’s palsy treatment recommendations based on published research.

 Initial Erb’s Palsy Treatment

-- When dressing the child, place affected arm into the sleeve first, then head and then unaffected arm
+- When dressing the child, place the affected arm into the sleeve first, then the head and the unaffected arm.

-Erb’s Palsy Treatment Beginning at 2 Weeks of Age
+Erb’s Palsy Treatment After 2 Weeks of Age

 - Physical therapy instruction for parents